-The content of the submitted Plan is based on the views of people who live, work, or run a business in Durham City.
+The content of the Plan is based on the views of people who live, work, or run a business in Durham City.
 Go to Your views for further details.

 Our Neighbourhood: The Neighbourhood Plan applies to the whole of the City of Durham Parish and none of the areas beyond it.
 This comprises the Durham City wards of Nevilles Cross, Elvet and Gilesgate, and the part of Durham South on the City side of the River Wear (the other half is in the parish of Shincliffe).
 Put another way, that’s most of Durham City, but not Framwellgate Moor, Newton Hall, Gilesgate Moor or Belmont.
 You can use the form at the top of the right-hand column to see if you are in this area, and there’s also a map.

 There is some more background information here.